BipengWang/Flask-pytorch-docker-pytest/README.md

 # Flask-pytorch-docker-pytest
 This is a Flask API on a docker container that accepts an API request of an Image and returns a list of class predictions.
 The API is tested by pytest.

-The detailed information of pretrained resnet50 model could be found at https://github.com/NVIDIA/DeepLearningExamples and already implemented in the flask.
-A simple
+The detailed information of pretrained resnet50 model could be found at https://github.com/NVIDIA/DeepLearningExamples and already implemented in this Flask API.
+A simple picture of golden retriever is provided for testing purpose.
+For each image request from the user, a list of 5 most possible predictions with their possibilities is returned.
+To set up environment for this API, please follow the instruction.

 ## 1.Run docker command to create an image with:
 ```